worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 Once the reproducibility package is verified, the reviewer will prepare it for publication in the Reproducible Research Repository at [reproducibility.worldbank.org](https://reproducibility.worldbank.org).
 The reviewer will prepare the metadata for the package and draft the catalogue entry, then share the draft entry with the authors for confirmation prior to publication.
-The published reproducibility package will include the following components: a readme with instructions for running the package and a clear data availability statement, all code files, data files (if data publication is permissible), a license file, and the reproducibility report with details on the reproducibility verification.
+The published reproducibility package will include the following components: a README with instructions for running the package and a clear data availability statement, all code files, data files (if data publication is permissible), a license file, and the reproducibility report with details on the reproducibility verification.
 Each published reproducibility package will have a DOI to facilitate discovery, cross-linking and citation.

 Depending on access restrictions, data in the reproducibility package will take one of the following forms: